mogu-lab/mogu-lab.github.io/pages/joining.md

 1. **Personal fulfillment, development, and enjoyment:** Research can be fun and enriching.
 It’s a great way to find immediate use and meaning for things you learned in the classroom, and to dive deeper.
 2. **Career prospects:** The skills you gain from research – like understanding scientific literature, making and evaluating scientific hypotheses, breaking big and complicated questions into small digestible ones, etc. – are generalizable.
 They will serve you well no matter what path you take after.
 3. **Responsible citizenship:** Research teaches you ways in which to question and challenge what already exists.

-## What background do I need?

-That depends on the project you're most excited about!
-If you're excited about digging into data from our clinical collaborators, it's helpful to have taken an introductory machine learning / data science class.
-If you're excited about developing new machine learning methods to address the specific issues found in our clinical data, it's helpful to have taken a more advanced machine learning, statistics and/or math classes.
-If you're excited about research questions about how models will be used by clinicians/patients in context, it's helpful to have taken a human-computer interaction class.

 ## What's it like doing research at MOGU Lab?